Cordia platythyrsa

-Cordia platythyrsa or West African cordia is a tall, flowering tree in the borage family (Boraginaceae), native to western and central Africa.
+Cordia platythyrsa or West African cordia is a tall, flowering tree in the family Cordiaceae, native to western and central Africa.
 Its soft wood is often used for furniture or other carpentry.
 It is considered "vulnerable" as it is threatened by logging.

 Common names include ebe or mukumari (Cameroon, Gabon), omo (Nigeria), and tweneboa (Ghana).

 Range

 West african cordia is native to Cameroon, Congo, Ivory Coast, Equatorial Guinea, Gabon, the Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Nigeria, Senegal, Sierra Leone, Togo, and the Democratic Republic of the Congo.

 Description and uses

 The tree grows to over 30 m in height and 1 m in diameter.
 The wood is pale yellow to almost white in color and used mainly for furniture making, interior joinery, domestic items, canoes, and musical instruments.
 It has low density (0.5 g/cm^{3}) and is very soft (Monnin hardness 1.3), with a spongy, fibrous texture.